A GUIDE TO THE SYNCHROPHASE MU-1

 The mid-1926 upgrades greatly improved the audio reproduction.
 Since we are using a Peerless Reproducer cone speaker, which will sound very different than a Rola Recreator, the comparison will be how pleasing the sound is from the Peerless and how loud does it play using the +135vdc B+, the UX-112 audio output tube and what is the effectiveness of the TONE COLOR control.

 Wow!
 That's the impression when powering up a 1926 MU-1 after running a 1924 version.
 The audio power is very apparent and so is the increased bass response.
-It's easy to drive the Peerless to extremely loud and because it's a cone speaker, it doesn't rattle too much.
+It's easy to drive the Peerless to extremely loud and because it's a cone speaker, it doesn't rattle too much (like some cheap speakers do.)
 The modern AM Broadcast stations do tend to overdrive the Peerless so high volume will result is some bass distortion.
 Bass response improvement is dramatic after listening to the 1924 version.
 Don't expect modern, "booming" bass response but the improvement over the earlier MU-1 and Rola horn is very apparent.
 The TONE COLOR control does noticeably change the audio frequency response with position 1 sounding almost muffled and position 6 (open) almost flat.
 Usually, the MU-1 sounds best (with the Peerless) with the TONE COLOR at about 3.
 When receiving a weak station it's better to have the TONE COLOR at about 6 for better intelligibility.
 Certainly, we are using one of the best sounding cone speakers, the Peerless Reproducer, known for its mellow reproduction.
 Other cones also have their advantages and their disadvantages.
 The cone speakers with actual enclosures seem to be better sounding, although the Radiola 103 is a nice sounding cone with no enclosure.
 The Radiola 100A metal mantle-clock shaped cone speaker is also a nice sounding unit.
 The later MU-1 is so sensitive that the Long Antenna link had to be opened for local stations when using the 103 ft antenna.
 I performed the same selectivity test on RJNA and found that since the Long Antenna link was open, it was easy to separate KKOH 780kc Reno from KKOB 770kc Albuquerque.

 So, the final verdict on the later version MU-1 is that the Chain-drive is almost useless but the frequency coverage extension with the bandswitch was a nice improvement.
 The 1926 audio upgrades were THE major improvement for the MU-1 providing great audio reproduction.
 I know most collector's don't bother running their MU-1s with the UX-112 and +135vdc plate voltage but, if you have a high quality cone speaker, give it a try.
 I was very impressed.